 The program is designed to restore movement such as the use of arms, legs and hands due to stroke, injury or an ongoing medical condition such as cerebral palsy.
 Treatment sessions are scheduled once per week and last for an hour.
 These sessions are intense!
 We have never had a session where anyone wished for just a few more minutes, but the results can be significant.
 If the patient has existing physical or occupational goals, we can tailor our treatment to include a program to help achieve them.
 See the accompanying pages for much more detail.
 The important thing is that the program has proven effectiveness in restoring movement.

 Even if the primary cause of your pain is not muscle-related, very often the body’s musculature plays a role.
-The body tries to compensate or reduce the pain, and in doing so, causes muscle imbalance.
-The fact is, most pain has a muscle component to it and many times, incorrect muscle firing is the cause of pain.
+The body tries to figure out a way to reduce the pain, and in doing so, causes muscle imbalance.
+The fact is, most pain has a muscle component to it and many times, incorrect muscle use is the cause of pain.
 Sometime muscles do not turn “off” when they are supposed to.
 This is called “inhibition” and it leads to chronic muscle tension, as one muscle works against another.

 After sustaining a traumatic head injury, a thorough assessment of brain function can be very helpful in getting one a patient back to work or school.
 Unidentified neural deficits can cause problems in ways that are difficult for the patient or family members to detect.
 However, identifying impaired brain function is essential, as it can significantly affect work/school performance.